geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 I don't know.

 ##### **Geohot** [[00:25:59](https://www.youtube.com/watch?v=Dm83mY6ONks&t=1559)]
-we should focus, before we focus on that, on still trying to make the scheduler more...
+we should focus, before we focus on that, on still trying to make the scheduler more..
 Right now, if I wanted to figure out which expands are being realized, how could I apply a rule to that?

 ##### **Qazalin** [[00:26:22](https://www.youtube.com/watch?v=Dm83mY6ONks&t=1582)]
 There's still part of the scheduler I haven't migrated, which is the